code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-kafka/tree/master/spring-kafka-integration-helloworld).
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/spring-kafka/tree/master/spring-kafka-spring-integration-helloworld).
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

 This concludes the Spring Kafka Integration example in which we demonstrated how you can consume "from" and produce "to" a Kafka topic.

-Let me know if you enjoyed this post.
+Leave a comment if you have some questions or if you just enjoyed this post.
 Thanks!